International Baccalaureate Program

 IB History of the Americas HL

 This course emphasizes several topics in United States history, but also integrates topics emphasizing the experiences of other nations and peoples in the Americas.
-The reading and evaluation of primary sources is central to this course, and students learn how to evaluate and frame historical arguments.
+The reading and evaluation of primary sources is central to this course, and students will learn how to evaluate and frame historical arguments.
 This course fulfills the requirements for IB History HL.
 Please note: IB seniors who choose not to complete this HL history class must enroll in a standard or AP US History class in the senior year in order to fulfill the Country Day graduation requirement.

 IB Psychology SL

 An introductory course on the scientific study of human behavior, with some reference to animal studies.
-This course focuses on three levels of analysis in psychology: biological, cognitive, and sociocultural.
+This course focuses on three levels of analysis in psychology: the biological, the cognitive, and the sociocultural.
 Additionally, students are introduced to mental disorders and their treatment as they relate to these three levels.
-Several weeks are spent conducting a replication of a published experiment in psychology.
+Several weeks in the second semester are spent conducting a replication of a published experiment in psychology.
 There is a focus on specific examples of primary research throughout the course.

 IB Information Technology in a Global Society